 If you have an offshore bank account in a country where those investment products are available, you will be able to access them through your offshore bank account.

-For example, having investment accounts at foreign banks typically results in a wider range of products and investment vehicles that might not be available at your bank back home.
+For example, having investment accounts at foreign banks typically results in a wider range of products.
+This also provides access to more investment vehicles that might not be available at your bank back home.

 Now foreign banks aren’t perfect.
 They will still promote the products that pay them a higher commission.
 But having a bank account overseas allows you to easily fund a foreign asset manager and buy foreign stocks at lower fees than your home country.